 Procedures/Specifications Order repaired (or note) if: Out-of-Service if: Pupil Warning Lights Check pupil warning lights for operation and condition according to manufacturer's specifications (see charts 6 and 7).
 Note: See chart 5, for function checks.
 Pupil warning light hoods in the front and rear of the bus have not been required since September 1993.
 Strobing LED bulbs have been required on buses since 2023.
 Either of the two pupil warning pilot lights fail to function.
+Any pupil warning light lens is damaged but no white light is visible.
 Any pupil warning light fails to function or is dim.
 Front and rear amber and red lights do not alternately flash (side to side).
 Any outer pupil warning light is not red, inner pupil warning light is not amber, or pupil warning light is not OEM or equivalent.
-Any pupil warning light lens is damaged but no white light is visible.
+Any pupil warning light lens is damaged and white light is visible.
 Any pupil warning light lens is obstructed, misaimed, dirty, darkened or faded, affecting the color of the light or reducing the visibility to less than 500 feet in bright sunlight.
 Pupil warning lights fail to function according to all conditions in chart 5.

-EIGHT-LIGHT WARNING SYSTEM
+CHART 5EIGHT-LIGHT WARNING SYSTEM

-NOTE:

-System may not be designed in such a way that the operator is required to actuate controls in a particular sequence to achieve the desired combination of conditions.
+NOTE: System may not be designed in such a way that the operator is required to actuate controls in a particular sequence to achieve the desired combination of conditions.